 In the past, music production used to be an area only professionals and labels would invest heavily on.
 Creating a musical work used to be divided into several stages (although still a common practice today among professionals) involving professionals like composers, songwriters, record producers, instrumentalists, mixing and mastering engineers.
 As technology kept advancing, it became more and more easy for music to be produced.
 In the modern day, it takes just a laptop, a microphone and some free musical software to get go with producing even commercial songs.
 To be able to come out with a good and competitive product, be you a label or an indie artist, serious thoughts and considerations have to be put in place.
-Make your you settle for as good a recording as possible, before you even think of releasing anything.
+Make sure you settle for as good a recording as possible, before you even think of releasing anything.
 Remember you are not alone; for every release you put out there, there is an average 4 songs released every second, 1 new artist every minute and about 50 million songs on Spotify alone.
 The competition is huge.
 First, you need to be yourself, believe in yourself and your potentials.
 It’s not about money, fancy equipment or engineers.
 It’s about you doing and delivering the best you possibly can.
-With special consideration in artist branding and creating your product, you are certain of competing with the best and impacting you fans as an artist or label.
+With special consideration to artist branding and creating your product, you are certain of competing with the best and impacting you fans as an artist or label.
 In this article, we shall break down some of the considerations you need to take into account when creating music.

 Many labels and artists of today are self-producing their artists and music.
 With studio equipment becoming more portable and less expensive, more and more people are recording in “home studios”.
 In fact, there are thousands of artist who have succeeded through this route, so it is by no means an option you shouldn’t consider.
 With little or no budget, sponsor and investors, this is the way to go.
 However, being a self producer or investing in a home studio setup is no insurance that you’ll make great products.
 Keep in mind that a professional setup will have at least a songwriter, composer and mixing and mastering engineers.
 Having to be all of these requires a lot of talent, hard work and endurance; or maybe just talent, with technology making everything super easy nowadays.